 Aaliyah, a principal software engineer, has been working at Brightspot since March 2015

 Rose recently went on the record with Aaliyah Goodman.
 Aaliyah specializes in front end development and has worked on various projects within the platform organization.
-During their conversation, Rose and Aaliyah discuss her contributions to the Brightspot Content Business Platform, how her background in graphic design has benefited her as a developer, and her passion for traveling.
+During their conversation, Rose and Aaliyah discuss her contributions to the Brightspot CMS, how her background in graphic design has benefited her as a developer, and her passion for traveling.

 How long have you been working at Brightspot?
 What brought you here?